esentri/domainlifecycles/readme_domain_events.md

 ###### Third party message bus DomainEvent publishing
 A third party event bus might be used with or without an Outbox involved.
 If the event bus supports 2PC / XA transactions, the guarantees of an outbox can be achieved by just using 2PC.

-To route DomainEvents from an Outbox to a message bus, consider extending ``nitrox.dlc.events.publish.outbox.poll.AbstractOutboxPoller``.
+To route DomainEvents from an Outbox to a message bus, consider extending ``io.domainlifecycles.events.publish.outbox.poll.AbstractOutboxPoller``.
-To route DomainEvents without using an Outbox to a message bus, consider implementing a custom ``nitrox.dlc.events.publish.DomainEventPublisher``.
+To route DomainEvents without using an Outbox to a message bus, consider implementing a custom ``io.domainlifecycles.events.publish.DomainEventPublisher``.
-Those custom implementations must be configured via ``nitrox.dlc.events.api.DomainEventsConfiguration`` to activate them.
+Those custom implementations must be configured via ``io.domainlifecycles.events.api.DomainEventsConfiguration`` to activate them.

 ###### Third party message bus Domain Event consumption

-To consume DomainEvents from a third party event bus and route them directly to handler services or Aggregates as described before, consider implementing a message bus technology dependent consumer service and then provide those events directly to the configured ``nitrox.dlc.events.receive.ReceivingDomainEventHandler`` via it's
+To consume DomainEvents from a third party event bus and route them directly to handler services or Aggregates as described before, consider implementing a message bus technology dependent consumer service and then provide those events directly to the configured ``io.domainlifecycles.events.receive.execution.ReceivingDomainEventHandler`` via it's
 ``handleReceived()`` method.
-The ReceivingDomainEventHandler instance could be acquired via a ``nitrox.dlc.events.api.DomainEventsConfiguration`` instance.
+The ReceivingDomainEventHandler instance could be acquired via a ``io.domainlifecycles.events.api.DomainEventsConfiguration`` instance.

 #### Typical Spring Boot setup